How to Stay Safe While Sharing the Road with Large Commercial Trucks

 It may put you at ease to know that commercial truck accidents are not as common as many people think.
 According to statistics from the Federal Highway Administration, there are about 11.5 million commercial trucks in operation throughout the United States, but in 2016, there were 3,864 fatal crashes involving large trucks.
 That works out to 1.34 fatal crashes for every 100 million miles of truck traffic.
 Of course, statistics cannot convey the anguish of the victims and their families.
 That’s why every driver must put safety first.

-Brach Eichler Trial Lawyers handles personal injury lawsuits arising from accidents involving commercial vehicles, as well as wrongful death claims after fatal crashes.
+Brach Eichler Injury Lawyers handles personal injury lawsuits arising from accidents involving commercial vehicles, as well as wrongful death claims after fatal crashes.
 If you have questions about your rights in any such case, call us at 973-364-8300 or contact our office online.